- Undergraduate Advising Manual – the primary resource for CS majors

 - Advises HopHacks, the annual hackathon

-- General undergraduate advising and program requirement questions
+- Can answer general undergraduate advising and program requirement questions

 Revelie Niles, Academic Program Administrator